UA-141369524-4

 They lived in fear during their most formative years when childhood thoughts have a way of settling in deep and for the long haul.

-And they came from bigger families.
-There were 8 in my dad’s family where individual wants weren’t met, as their basic needs were only met with limited resources.
-They didn’t grow up having preferences and they experienced times when they only had a small meal each day.
+There were 8 in my father’s family where individual wants weren’t met, as their basic needs were only met with limited resources.

-After they immigrated decades later, they had to figure out the American culture when they were almost mid-life adults, landing during the chaotic 60’s and Kennedy assasination (a crisis in itself), and the Beatles era where social reform was a norm, similar to today.
+After they immigrated decades later, they had to figure out the American culture when they were almost mid-life adults, landing during the chaotic 60’s and Kennedy assasination (a crisis in itself), and the Beatles era where social reform was a norm similar to today.

 Learning to drive a car for the first time in a foreign land, and trying to provide for a family of four during a 70’s oil crisis and recession when I entered the picture, must’ve been hard.